On Decidability of Existence of Nonblocking Supervisors Resilient to Smart Sensor Attacks: Introduction

 Before any attempt of overcoming a complexity challenge in order to derive a resilient solution, it is critical to answer a computability question first, that is, how to decide whether a solution exists.
 To address this important decidability issue, in this paper we focus only on sensor attacks, but hoping that our derived result may shed light on research of other types of attacks.
 We follow a sensor attack model proposed in \cite{Su2018}, which associates each observed sequence from the plant $G$ with an altered observable sequence that becomes the input of a given supervisor.
-We assume that the attacker knows the models of the plant and supervisor, but not necessarily their states, and is able to intercept all observable outputs of the plant, but may only be able to attack some observable events.
-After slightly improving the concept of {\em attackability} originally introduced in \cite{Su2018} and the corresponding definition of smart sensor attacks, our first contribution is to identify conditions that may ensure the existence of a smart sensor attack.
+After slightly improving the concept of {\em attackability} originally introduced in \cite{Su2018} and the corresponding definition of smart sensor attacks, our first contribution is to identify conditions that ensure the existence of a smart sensor attack.
 It turns out that the existence of a smart weak sensor attack, which is not necessarily regular (i.e., representable by a finite-state automaton), is solely determined by the existence of at least one risky pair that consists of a damage string desired by the attacker and an observable sequence feasible in the supervisor such that the latter induces a sequence of control patterns, which allows the concerned damage string to happen.
 Because any strong sensor attack is also a weak attack, the existence of such a risky pair becomes the sufficient and necessary condition for the existence of a smart sensor attack.
-In \cite{Su2017} and its journal version \cite{Su2018}, by imposing language normality to the closed-loop behaviour, , it is shown that the supremal smart sensor attack language can be synthesis, whenever it exists, upon which a specific smart sensor attack model can be derived.
+In \cite{Su2017} and its journal version \cite{Su2018}, by imposing language normality to the closed-loop behaviour, it is shown that the supremal smart sensor attack language can be synthesi{zed}, whenever it exists, upon which a specific smart sensor attack model can be derived.
 In \cite{Goes2017} and its journal version \cite{Goes2020}, the language normality is dropped, and it is shown that a smart sensor attack model (not necessarily supremal) can be synthesized via a special insertion-deletion attack structure, whenever it exists.
-However, none of these works reveals the aforementioned demand-supply relationship reflected in risky pairs that captures the nature of sensor attacks.
-Due to this insightful concept of risky pairs, our second contribution is to show that the existence of a nonblocking controllable and observable supervisor that is resilient to smart sensor attacks is decidable.
+However, none of these works reveals the aforementioned demand-supply relationship reflected in risky pairs that capture the nature of sensor attacks.
+Due to this insightful concept of risky pairs, our second contribution is to show that the existence of a nonblocking controllable and observable supervisor that is resilient to {all regular} smart sensor attacks is decidable.
 To this end, we develop a genuine encoding mechanism that reveals all possible sequences of control patterns required by a regular sensor attack and all sequences of control patterns feasible in the plant, allowing us to remove the set of all risky pairs from the plant behaviour.
 After that, we introduce a language-based concept of {\em nonblocking resilient supervisor candidate} and its automaton-counterpart {\em control feasible sub-automaton} that does not contain any risky pair, upon which we are able to decide the existence of a resilient supervisor.
 As our third contribution, the proposed decision process renders a concrete synthesis procedure that guarantees to compute a nonblocking supervisor resilient to smart sensor attacks, whenever it exists.